-Staff Title Responsibilty
+Staff Title Responsibility

 Board of Management Reviewing the policy every 3 years.

 Make decisions on enforcing decrees

 awarded at court based on reports

-presented by the Operations Manager.
+presented by the Director of Customer

-Director Of Operations Overarching responsibility for

-performance and adherence to

-policy/procedure/legislative

-requirements.
-Approve policy drafts

-before Board approval is sought.

-Operations Manager (OM) Quarterly performance monitoring and

-adherence to
+Services.

-policy/procedure/legislative requirements.
-Review policy and procedures every 3 years.
+Director Of Customer Services Overarching responsibility for performance and adherence to policy/procedure/legislative requirements.
+Review policy every 3 years before Board approval is sought.
 Present decree reports to Board for decision.
-Senior Housing Officer (SHO) Line management of Housing Officers, monthly performance monitoring and adherence to policy/procedure/legislative requirements.
+Senior Housing Officer (SHO) Line management of Housing Officers, monthly & quarterly performance monitoring and adherence to policy/procedure/legislative requirements including regular audit of cases.
 Assessing and implementing training needs of staff.
-Collaborate with Operations Manager for procedure reviews.
-SHO can raise court action and seek decree for eviction with approval from OM Housing Officers Line management of Housing Assistants ensuring performance monitoring and adherence to policy/procedure/legislative requirements.
+Contribute to policy review & responsibility for reviewing the rent arrears procedure in line with arrears policy review.
+SHO can raise court action and seek decree for eviction with approval from Director of Customer Services.
+Housing Officers Line management of Housing Assistants ensuring performance monitoring and adherence to policy/procedure/legislative requirements, regular audit of cases.
 Contribute to policy and procedure reviews.
 Attend training as required.
 Ensure a collaborative approach to minimise rent arrears.
 Housing Assistants Adherence to policy/procedure/legislative requirements.
 Contribute to policy and procedure reviews.
 Attend training as required.
 Ensure a collaborative approach to minimise rent arrears.
 Customer services staff Ability to recognise a tenant on our housing management system with rent arrears who has no payment arrangement in place and pass to appropriate staff member.
 All board and staff To maximize the income of Ardenglen by effective implementation of the arrears policy, whilst ensuring fairness and empathy for those facing financial difficulty.